 None.
-The content is purely technical and instructional.
+The book is purely educational and technical in nature.

 Your experience helps other parents find the right book.